csiro-wsn/tutedocs/OS/OS.5.2-Thread_Communication.md

 ```
 K_MSGQ_DEFINE(my_msgq, sizeof(struct data_packet), 10, 4);
 ```
-Where, a message queue named *my_msgq* is initialized, that queues *10* struct *data_packet* items, where the structure is alinged to an address that is divisible by 4 (4-byte aligned).
+Where, a message queue named *my_msgq* is initialized, that queues *10* struct *data_packet* items, where the structure is aligned to an address that is divisible by 4 (4-byte aligned).

 To make this work, we must also define a struct *data_packet* globally (before macro usage).
 ```